rashmirrajashekara/docs/product-guides/SGX Infrastructure.md

 If the database server will be run separately from the Intel® SecL service(s), the certificate will need to be copied from the database server to the service machine before installing the Intel® SecL services.

 The database client for Intel® SecL services will validate that the Subject Alternative Names in the database server's TLS certificate contain the hostname(s)/IP address(es) that the clients will use to access the database server.
 If configuring a database without using the provided scripts, ensure that these attributes are present in the database TLS certificate.

+## Installation of Linux Stacks for Intel SGX

+To setup and deployment of the Linux* Stacks for Intel® SGX, follow https://download.01.org/intelsgxstack/2021-07-28/Getting_Started.pdf

 ## Installation of Containerized Services and Agent in K8s Cluster